DawidPawulski/BattleshipGame/README.md

 ![Validation](https://user-images.githubusercontent.com/28674766/116146453-ce5bb800-a6de-11eb-8d06-04e1f1c1f37d.png)

-This is the main gameplay view.
+This is the main gameplay view.<br />
 Just after pressing the "Start game!" button, the whole game will start and players will be trying to destroy opponents ships.

 ![Main view](https://user-images.githubusercontent.com/28674766/116146399-c0a63280-a6de-11eb-8681-5cd5dd667ac4.png)